W. J. B. Riddell

-William John Brownlow Riddell FRSE FRCPG DOMS (1899–1976) was a 20th-century Scottish ophthalmologist.
+William John Brownlow Riddell FRSE FRCPG DOMS (1899–1976) was a Scottish ophthalmologist.

 Life

 He was born on 11 February 1899 the son of Dr Brownlow Riddell, an ophthalmic surgeon.
 The family lived at 22 Newton Place in the Charing Cross district near Kelvingrove Park in west Glasgow.
 William was educated at Glasgow Academy then studied Medicine at Glasgow University, matriculating in 1916.

 He abandoned his studies due to the First World War, and served as a midshipman in the Royal Navy.
 He returned to studies in 1919 and graduated MB ChB in 1923.

 In 1941 he was appointed Professor of Ophthalmology at Glasgow University.
 In 1942 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Edward Hindle, Edward Provan Cathcart, John Walton and George Walter Tyrrell.